 MLC graduate students regularly contribute articles for Issues in Lutheran Education.
 This blog shares scholarly writings by Lutheran leaders to stimulate informed discussion about Lutheran schools.
-About 1,200 people subscribe through email, Facebook, and Twitter.
-The most-viewed article of 2018 was Being a Lutheran School Teacher is Awesome! with 1,490 views.
-Recent articles written by graduate students include:
+About 1,700 people subscribe through email, Facebook, and Twitter.
+The most-viewed article of 2021 was Connecting Children and Families to God’s Word Through ECM by Annalies Brander, MS in Educational […]

 All graduate students must be enrolled in a course to maintain active status.
-A new course, EDU6999 Continued Graduate Studies, has been created for students who otherwise do not plan to take a course.
+EDU6999 Continued Graduate Studies has been created for students who otherwise do not plan to take a course.
 This policy change enables MLC to more accurately serve graduate students and track their progress.